MediaComem/comem-devmobil/subjects/angular-standalone/README.md

 As you can see in our component's class, its `selector` has been set to `app-joke`.

-This means that we can include our component in another component's template by adding a `<app-joke>` tag.
+This means that we can include our component in another component's template by adding an `<app-joke>` tag.

 Let's do so in `src/app/app.component.html`: